Flight delays persist at major U.S. airports as government shutdown continues

 The "national picture today looks a little messy," CBS News senior transportation correspondent Kris Van Cleave said from Los Angeles International Airport on Friday.

-Across the U.S., roughly 52,000 flights are scheduled for takeoff ahead of the Columbus Day weekend, according to the Federal Aviation Administration.
+Across the U.S., roughly 52,000 flights are scheduled ahead of the Columbus Day weekend, according to the Federal Aviation Administration.

 Tasked with keeping travelers safe on the ground and in the air, TSA officers and air traffic controllers are deemed essential by the government, requiring them to keep working during the shutdown without immediate pay.